Globoid Cell Leukodystrophy, GLD (Hereditary Disease of the White Matter of the Brain, Krabbe Disease) in Dogs

 - Occurrence: very rare

-Globoid cell leukodystrophy (GLD), also known as Krabbe disease, is a hereditary neurological disorder in dogs that leads to progressiveProgressive describes a condition or disease that worsens over time.
+Globoid Cell Leukodystrophy (GLD), also known as Krabbe disease, is a hereditary neurological disorder in dogs that leads to progressiveProgressive describes a condition or disease that worsens over time.
 This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. damage to the white matter of the brain and spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
 It is part of the central nervous system and transmits nerve impulses between the brain and body..
-This disease is characterized by the absence or malfunction of a specific enzyme that is crucial for the normal myelinationMyelination is the process by which nerve fibers are coated with myelin, a fatty substance, which increases the speed and efficiency of nerve impulse transmission.
+This condition is characterized by the absence or dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
+This can be due to diseases, disorders, or damage and can affect the quality of life. of a specific enzyme crucial for the normal myelinationMyelination is the process by which nerve fibers are coated with myelin, a fatty substance, which increases the speed and efficiency of nerve impulse transmission.
 Myelination disorders can lead to neurological diseases in dogs and cats. of nerve fibers.

 The most important facts at a glance